 Interestingly, the Marine Corps has been one of the most interested military organizations.
 We feel that MEO can be an enabler of new, advanced capabilities for Marine Corps expeditionary forces, and they agree.
 We had an incredible and positive reaction to our MEO demonstrations at the recent Modern Day Marine Expo in Quantico, VA.

 What’s even more exciting is that there is more MEO capacity coming online that the military can utilize in the very near future.
-SES has four more MEO satellites being launched next spring – and then four more satellites being launched by the end of next.
+SES has four more MEO satellites being launched in 2018 – and then four more satellites being launched in 2019.
 That’s an additional 80 beams that will be available for military use soon.

 To learn more about the benefits of MEO and HTS satellites for maritime environments and for the increasingly network-enabled platforms being implemented across the Navy, download the new whitepaper, “High Throughput on the High Seas,” by clicking HERE.